17 Best Restaurants in Sayulita Mexico You Can’t Miss

 Where: Calle Jose Mariscal 10 (right next to Restaurant Yeikame)

-Miscelánea Cafe
+9. Miscelánea Cafe

-Miscelánea Cafe does breakfast, brunch and lunch with so much vibe and aesthetic.
-Choose a seat outside in the patio surrounded by great light, blue walls and giant cactuses or opt for the beautifully decorated inside with a natural aesthetic.
+Miscelánea Cafe does breakfast, brunch, and lunch with so much vibe and aesthetic.
+Choose a seat outside in the patio surrounded by great light, blue walls, and giant cactuses, or opt for the beautifully decorated inside with a natural aesthetic.

 The menu here is impressive with so many delicious breakfasts and brunch classics it’ll take you ages to decide.
-Go for gluten-free pancakes, eggs, chia oats, yoghurt bowls, fruit bowls or local breakfast classics like chilaquiles.
+Go for gluten-free pancakes, eggs, chia oats, yogurt bowls, fruit bowls or local breakfast classics like chilaquiles.

 We ordered the avocado toast (which I thought was the best in town) and the corn pancakes.
 Everything was just so good.